 Employee training using TAAF matching funds helped to transform GEM

-GEMCITY Engineering and Manufacturing, located in Dayton, Ohio, is a well-known contract manufacturer and supplier of automation equipment.
+GEMCITY Engineering and Manufacturing*, located in Dayton, Ohio, is a well-known contract manufacturer and supplier of automation equipment.
 They focus on making highly-engineered products and equipment for a range of industries, including aerospace, defense, medical, and semiconductors.
-Founded in 1936, the company is celebrating its 80th anniversary in 2016.
+Founded in 1936, the company celebrated its 80th anniversary in 2016.

-The company has a facility in Thailand to better serve its multi-national customers operating there and to provide a value added resource of manufacturing for proven machine designs.
+The company had a facility in Thailand to better serve its multi-national customers operating there and to provide a value added resource of manufacturing for proven machine designs.